-Quizzes (10%)
+Quizzes (9%)

 Quizzes are activities based on assigned readings and lecture material; they are designed to help you evaluate how well you have understood the reading and/or the lecture.
-There will be 6 in-class quizzes.
+There will be 9 quizzes which you will need to complete on Canvas.
 Each of them has two questions.
-At the end of the semester, your lowest score will be automatically dropped to calculate your score.
+Each quiz is worth 1 point.